iobroker-community-adapters/ioBroker.logparser/README.md

     ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**

+- (mcm1957) Adapter requires node.js 20, js-controller 5 and admin 6 now.
+- (mcm1957) Missing dependencies for node-schedule has been added.
 - (simatec) Admin-UI has been adapted for small displays.
+- (mcm1957) Dependencies have been updated.

 ### 2.2.2 (2024-01-20)